Hybrid-Development/test-hiring/ruby/README_ENGLISH.md

 # Background

-A new client hired XL Solutions to develop a virtual store specialized in mobile devices.
+A new client hired HYBRID to develop a virtual store specialized in mobile devices.
 To first create the store inventory, with all available devices, quantity and prices, they sent a CSV file with the data.
 He also informed that he needs to update this information periodically with save type CSV.

 To make this process easier, it is needed to create a interface where this files can be uploaded, and a second interface that allows the user to validate the uploaded information which shows device, price, quantity.
 This interface should also allow filtering the data.